-Each Program must meet the following standards pertaining to admission of Individuals:
+Each Center shall meet the following standards pertaining to admission of clients:

-(1) The Program must have written criteria for admission and for rejecting admission requests which includes observation for symptoms of withdrawal.
-The criteria must be available to Individuals, staff, and the community and be in compliance with ORS 430.397 through 430.401.

-(2) The Program must utilize a written intake procedure.
-The procedure must include:

-(a) A determination that the Program's services are appropriate to the needs of the Individual;

-(b) Steps for making referrals of individuals not admitted to the Program;

-(c) Steps for accepting referrals from outside agencies;

-(d) A specific time limit within which the initial client assessment must be completed on each Individual; and

-(e) Steps for coordinating care with payers and entities responsible for care coordination.

-(3) The Program must make available, for Individuals and others, program orientation information.
-The orientation information must include:

-(a) The Program's philosophical approach to stablization;

-(b) Information on Individuals' rights and responsibilities while receiving services from the Program;

-(c) A written description of the Program's services; and

-(d) Information on the rules governing Individual's behavior and those infractions, if any, that may result in discharge or other actions.

-(4) In addition to the information required by the Division's data system, the following information must be recorded in each Individual's record at the time of admission:

-(a) Name, address, and telephone number;

-(b) Who to contact in case of an emergency;

-(c) Name of individual completing intake; and

-(d) Identification of Individual's family and social support, if any.
+- (1) The Center shall have written criteria for admission and for rejecting admission requests.
+The criteria shall be available to clients, staff, and the community and be in compliance with ORS 430.397 through 430.401. - (2) The Center shall utilize a written intake procedure.
+The procedure shall include: - (a) A determination that the Center's services are appropriate to the needs of the client; - (b) Steps for making referrals of individuals not admitted to the Center: - (c) Steps for accepting referrals from outside agencies; and - (d) A specific time limit within which the initial client assessment must be completed on each client. - (3) The Center shall make available, for clients and others, program orientation information.
+The orientation information shall include: - (a) The Center's philosophical approach to treatment; - (b) Information on clients' rights and responsibilities while receiving services from the Center; - (c) A written description of the Center's services; and - (d) Information on the rules governing client's behavior and those infractions, if any, that may result in discharge or other actions. - (4) In addition to the information required by the Division's data system, the following information shall be recorded in each client's record at the time of admission: - (a) Name, address, and telephone number; - (b) Who to contact in case of an emergency; - (c) Name of individual completing intake; and - (d) Identification of client's significant other, if any.

-Stats.
-Implemented: ORS 430.306 & 430.345 - 430.375 Hist.: MHD 15(Temp), f.
+Hist.: MHD 15(Temp), f.
 1-16-74, ef.
 2-1-74; MHD 45, f. & ef.
 7-20-77; MHD 15-1983, f.
 7-27-83, ef.
 10-25-83, Renumbered from 309-052-0000(6); ADAP 3-1993, f. & cert. ef.
 12-6-93, Renumbered from 309-050-0025; ADS 2-2008, f. & cert. ef.
-11-13-08; ADS 3-2013(Temp), f. & cert. ef.
-2-4-13 thru 8-2-13; ADS 6-2013, f. & cert. ef.
-8-1-13

-Individual Assessment and Evaluation
+Client Assessment and Evaluation

-Each Program must meet the following standards pertaining to Individual assessment and evaluation:
+Each Center shall meet the following standards pertaining to client assessment and evaluation: